Vartabg/atxbro/projectsum.md

 * **Purpose**: To provide users with key details about VA Housing Assistance benefits within the VetNav card.
 This completes the detailed content population for all five main benefit categories in the collapsible sections.
 * **Files Affected**: `src/index.html`
 * **Next Steps**: Implement the "PACT Act Deep Dive" and "Discharge Information" sections as per Phase 2 plan.
 Then, proceed to the interactive myth buster and static document checklists.
+**VetNav Module - Phase 2: PACT Act Deep Dive Section Added**

+* **Date**: 2025-05-29
+* **Change**: Added a new collapsible section titled "PACT Act Deep Dive" to `src/index.html` within the VetNav card.
+This section includes detailed information about the PACT Act's impact on VA health care and benefits for toxic exposures, based on `vetnavDeepResearch3.txt`.
+* **Purpose**: To provide specific, focused information on the PACT Act, a critical and recent development affecting many veterans.
+* **Files Affected**: `src/index.html`
+* **Next Steps**: Implement the "Discharge Information" section as per Phase 2 plan.
+Then, proceed to the interactive myth buster and static document checklists.